 Jorts the cat: Unraveling the wild saga of the internet's kitty du jour

-How the tangled Reddit tale of a buttered orange tabby became a beacon of joy for a jaded world.
+How the tangled Reddit tale of a butter-slathered orange tabby became a beacon of joy for a jaded world.

 More in www.cnet.com